MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/Test-my-app-with-random-errors.md

 Testing exceptions in APIs you don't manage is hard, because it's hard to make the API return a specific response.
 Using Dev Proxy, you can mimic erroneous responses from Microsoft Graph and test your application to see that it handles these errors properly.

+> [!TIP]
-> ℹ️ The [GraphRandomErrorPlugin](../technical-reference/GraphRandomErrorPlugin.md) controls the behavior of returning random errors, in older releases of the proxy you may find that the `GraphRandomErrorPlugin` may not be in your [devproxyrc](../technical-reference/devproxyrc.md) file.
-Add the [plugin and configuration objects](../technical-reference/GraphRandomErrorPlugin.md) to your `devproxyrc` file.
+> The [GraphRandomErrorPlugin](../technical-reference/GraphRandomErrorPlugin.md) controls the behavior of returning random errors.
+In older releases of the proxy you may find that the `GraphRandomErrorPlugin` may not be in your [devproxyrc.json](../technical-reference/devproxyrc.md) file.
+Add the [plugin and configuration objects](../technical-reference/GraphRandomErrorPlugin.md) to your `devproxyrc.json` file.
 The plugin will be enabled the next time you start proxy.

 To test your application, start the Dev Proxy: